 Now the scene fades into a blur then framed again is Alan’s expression as he is witnessing the past events unfold.

 Carmus says ” It’s getting late…they have a rendezvous with death…they’ll keep it, they have to….every death is repeated tonight.”
 Alan turns and looks at Carmus.
-The 2 men are surrounded by totally blackness. except for a bit of light on their faces and the candles.
+The 2 men are surrounded by total blackness. except for a bit of light on their faces and the candles.
 Carmus tells him, “Come”

 They walk thru the room, and near the wooden door that Alan had tried to open earlier but wouldn’t budge.
 Carmus easily pushes it open to reveal the bed. where William and Elizabeth are making love.
 Then walks in Herbert.
 Alan is watching this whole thing happen from the sidelines with Carmus.
 Alan watches horrified as Herbert grabs William with his arm around his neck choking the life out of him.
 Elisabeth is now sitting up in the bed clutching her hands to her mouth.
-Now as he starts to strangle Elizabeth, someone comes out from behind the canopy lacing to the bed and strikes him with a large brass candelabra.
-Alan looks quickly at Carmus who looks back at Alan with an all knowing look.
+Now as he starts to strangle Elizabeth, someone comes out from behind the canopy lacing to the bed, and strikes him with a large brass candelabra.
+Alan looks quickly at Carmus who looks back at Alan with an all-knowing look.

-It is Julia who from behind the great wooden bed posts, comes out of the shadows and has strikes Herbert down.
+It is Julia who from behind the great wooden bed posts, comes out of the shadows and strikes Herbert down.
 Liz falls back onto the pillow.
 She cries no!
 Julia nudges Herbert’s head to the side with her pointed shoe so casually to see if he’s dead.
 He is lifeless, his head smeared in blood.
-Elisabeth, is crying and rolls over to sob more.
-Julia looks over at her, comes and sits beside Elisabeth tenderly and puts her hand on her shoulder.
+Elisabeth is crying and rolls over to sob more.
+Julia looks over at her, comes and sits beside Elisabeth tenderly, and puts her hand on her shoulder.
 “Don’t cry” She rests her cheek on Elisabeth’s naked shoulder.
 “You’re safe now … he won’t harm you again.
 I’ve killed him it’s alright.
 I knew this was going to happen.”
 Now Alan is still watching the scene unfold from the corner of the room, the 2 women unaware of his presence.

 “I knew he would try to hurt you, but that’s all over now ” Elisabeth is still sobbing.
 Julia climbs on top of her, but Elisabeth starts refusing her advances.
 She turns to the side table and pulls out a knife that is inside a book.
 Julia is stroking Elisabeth’s hair and kissing her face, and telling her that she loves her and they belong together.
 Then Elisabeth plunges the knife into Julia who screams out in pain.
-She pushes Julia’s lifeless body off of her and gets out of the bed and walks by the body of her dead lover, Herbert.
+She pushes Julia’s lifeless body off of her and gets out of bed and walks by the body of her dead lover, Herbert.
 She turns away and cries and screams into her hands.